abarton51/numerical_analysis_math4640/solutions/rust/hw1/README.md

 # `main.rs`

-This module servers as the entry point for running the solutions to the homework questions.
+This module is the *crate root* and serves as the entry point for running the solutions to the homework questions.
 Each question's solution is contained in a separate module name `q<number>.rs` where `<number>` is the nummber of the question.

 For example, `q3.rs` contains the solution for question 3.
 The main module (`main.rs`) provides functionality to run specific solutions by passing the question identifier as an argument, e.g., `cargo run q3 q5` to run the solution for questions 3 and 5.

+---

 # Requirements